plai-group/cluster_scripts/README.md

 ## Pullling and updating submodules

-Some of these script are added as [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Some of these scripts are added as [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 You can clone these by running